Lesson 5 of 6

 Teaching

 Jesus is first and foremost a “teacher” in Matthew’s Gospel and those who “follow” him are called “students” (“disciples”).
 Matthew has carefully adapted and rearranged Mark and his material in service of that theme.
 In the first summary of his ministry, a summary matched structurally by its repetition at the conclusion of the first section of Jesus’ Galilean ministry (5:1-9:34), teaching takes precedence among the activities of Jesus (4:23).
-Though the references to Jesus as teacher number about the same as in Mark, Matthew has rearranged the outline and content so as to present more clearly Jesus in that role.
+Though the references to Jesus as teacher number about the same as in Mark, Matthew has rearranged the outline and content so as to present Jesus in that role more clearly.
 After the opening summary (4:23-25), Matthew presents the Sermon on the Mount with its three chapters of teaching material (5:1-7:29).
 The Sermon concludes with the summary remark that Jesus “taught” with authority (7:29).
 The title of the whole Gospel as a “book” (biblos) contributes to this impression, as does the fivefold organization around major discourses of Jesus on subjects of discipleship (5:1-7:29; 10:1-42; 13:1-58; 18:1-35; 24:1-25:46).
-Thus it is significant that, although the disciples have been commissioned to preach and heal in Jesus’ name (10:1, 7-8), in the Great Commission at the Gospel’s conclusion, now for the first time the disciples are authorized to “teach” in Jesus’ name (28:18-20).
+Thus it is significant that, although the disciples have been commissioned to preach and heal in Jesus’ name (10:1, 7-8), in the Great Commission at the Gospel’s conclusion, for the first time, the disciples are authorized to “teach” in Jesus’ name (28:18-20).

 Wisdom

 Especially in his special material, wisdom themes shape Matthew’s understanding of the ministry of Jesus and the good news of the kingdom.
-The Sermon on the Mount concludes with the contrasting images of “wise” and “foolish,” equating the wise with those who “hear” and “do” the will of God (7: 24-27).
-Just as the tradition knows that the “fear of the Lord is the beginning of wisdom,” so the Great Commandment merges the twofold obligation to “love the Lord…with all your heart….and your neighbor as yourself” (22:37-39).
+The Sermon on the Mount concludes with the contrasting images of “wise” and “foolish,” equating the wise with those who “hear” and “do” the will of God (7:24-27).
+Just as the tradition knows that the “fear of the Lord is the beginning of wisdom,” so the Great Commandment merges the twofold obligation to “love the Lord…with all your heart… .and your neighbor as yourself” (22:37-39).
 Armed with such “wisdom,” the disciples go out with the instruction to be “wise as serpents and innocent as doves” (10:16).
 But they go with the awareness that true wisdom is a gift of God, “hidden…from the wise” but revealed to those who, like infants, receive the kingdom in humility (11:25; 18:3-4).
 As Peter is reminded in Jesus’ rebuke, ultimate wisdom is to see in the hiddenness of the suffering and death of the Messiah the very workings of God’s salvation (16:24-25).